an-rahulpandey/cordova-plugin-dbcopy/README.md

    or
    location = 2; // If set will copy the database from Library/LocalDatabase.
 ```
-   **destination** -> Destination File location like /sdcard/mydb/db.db.
-Please provide a valid existing location and the dbname should be present in the path.
+   **destination** -> Destination File location like /sdcard/mydb/ Please provide a valid existing location and "/" should be present at the end of the path.
+Do not append db name in the path.

    **success** -> function will be called if the db is copied sucessfully.